Frequently asked questions

 Try it free

-Three scans every day, forever.
+Free for 7 days, unlimited.
+Then 30 scans every month, forever.
 No card, no account, no diary.

 Keep reading